thiagopls1/thiagopls1/README.md

 - 👀 I’m interested in
   - Learn more about coding
 - 🌱 I’m currently learning:
-  - NodeJS
   - JavaScript
+    - ReactJs
+    - NodeJs
 - 📫 How to reach me:
-  - Discord Thiagu#5633
+  - Discord: Thiagu#5633
   - Email: thiagopls1@hotmail.com

 <!---